MrEricSir/resume/index.md

 Feb 2021 - Jun 2024

-Tech stack: C++, Qt, QML, Javascript, Boost, embedded Linux
+Tech stack: C++, Qt, QML, Javascript, Boost, RESTful frontend, embedded Linux

 - **Frontend Development:** Created new product features for Origin wood carving tool in **C++** and **Qt/QML**
 - **Monetization & Extensions:** Engineered UI and high level product logic for a paid extension to the product.